stzn/TIL/SwiftDependencyManagement/README.md

 - If it contains cross-cutting concerns(e.g. logging, error handling, etc.), it's not a good idea.
 Instead, we can use Decorator or Domain Event, etc.
 - The class could have too many responsibilities, so we need to think about splitting it into smaller classes according to the Single Responsibility Principle.

-## Create a good abstraction

-By hiding concrete implementations from an interface, it is open for extension and closed for modification (Open/Closed principle).
-If not, we might change it when applying other implementation.

-### Interface Segregation Principle

-Clients should not depend on methods they do not use. by this, we can keep clear interfaces, single responsibility, etc. If it's violated, there could be some problems:

-- have to recompile and redeploy modules, which will increase build and test times
-- break the foundation of independent development, meaning developers will have to add/fix code to components already conforming to the broken interface
-- then, internal merge and versioning conflicts become more likely
-- also, introducing potential bugs and regressions since unrelated codes could be changed at the same time

-The bigger out team becomes, the more this violation has effect on us.

-### Interfaces have several roles

-Interfaces can be used in several situations:

-- As boundaries between business logics and infrastructure details(like HTTP, File system, etc).
-Protocol adapts the communication between them.
-It doesn't contain any core business logics.
-- AS contracts between business logics(e.g. other feature modules, client and server).

-In Swift, many developers think that interface protocol, but we can use other things like closure, struct, etc... as interfaces.

-### Interfaces should be single-purpose and small

-Following to Interface Segregation Principle, interfaces could become small since they should be single-purpose.
-If not, it could violate other SOLID principles like Single Responsibility Principle.

-Exposing too many operations are often not very good abstractions.
-They end up becoming bottlenecks and increasing the coupling in the system (we end up depending on modules which not needed)

-For example, assuming that there is a protocol to communicate with an interface to access web services via HTTP.
-If a client wants only get method, but another one wants get and post methods, they should be separate interfaces.
-If they share the same one and one client comes to need delete method, we need to change both clients.

-### How can we collaborate these different interfaces in different module?
+## How can we collaborate these different interfaces in different module?

-TO decouple a module from other one, such a adapting thing should be done in the Composition Root.
-If a behavior needs some more business logic after that, we might delegate it to another feature.
+To decouple(adapt) a module from other one, such a adapting thing should be done in the Composition Root.
+If a behavior needs some more business logic after that, we can delegate it to another feature.
 If we don't need any other business logic, we just call the infrastructure implementations.
 For example, we want to delete cache when the specific time is passed by.
 The judgement if it's over or not is business logic, then deleting the actual cache from the system is the infrastructure implementation.

-### Similar is not same

-When we find the similar methods(e.g. get, delete, etc) in two interfaces, we are tempered to create one shared interface.
-But, sometimes it's not right since the usage of them are different by their clients, and the shared interface could not represent what each client needs.

-In addition, it gets harder in case of multiple modular design.
-If we create "Shared" module and put the shared interfaces in it, other features which need the interfaces always have to import the shared module into their modules.
-And this will increase maintenance cost (e.g., every time the shared module changes, we need to recompile and redeploy all other modules).

-Each feature should define its own protocols in its own module.
-Then, the modules can become simpler to maintain since the features are fully decoupled, and the code is simpler since the protocols define the precise methods they need.

-※ It won't say that we must have separate concrete implementations for each interface.
-We can use the same implementations across several interfaces(e.g. store data in CoreData, accessing a server, etc)

-### short code　≠ clean dependencies

-As said in the above, just being small does not make sense.
-The key is "single-purpose".
-For example, not every protocol necessarily has only one method.

 ## Restrict from creating and using dependencies in the same class